cosmovane/cc-backend/README.md

 # hospitaltodo-backend
-Read full documentation and test the app in https://hospitaltodo2021.herokuapp.com/api-docs/
+Read full documentation and test the API in https://hospitaltodo2021.herokuapp.com/api-docs/

-This Express App allows to Create, Read, Update and Delete Categories, Lists and Items for a Surgery Department
+This API allows to Create, Read, Update and Delete Categories, Lists and Items for a Surgery Department

+Made with Express, Sequelize and PostgreSQL

+FrontEnd:

 DataBase Diagram: